HVML/HVML-Docs/en/learn-hvml-programming-in-30-minutes-en.md

    but also create a new interpreter instance (for PurC, it is a thread) to execute a group of operations.
 In terms of HVML, we name these manners as `concurrent invocation` or `calling concurrently`.

-The following program named `Call Concurrently` call an operation group concurrently and asynchronously.
+The following program named `Call Concurrently` calls an operation group concurrently and asynchronously.
 Note that we use the `within` attribute to specify a new runner.
-The interpreter will create a new instance in a new system thread if new such runner existinge to execute the operation group.
+The interpreter will create a new instance in a new system thread if no such runner existing to execute the operation group.

 The operation group simulates a time consuming task by using an `sleep` element,
-    and evalutes a math expression.
+    and evalutes a math expression after waking up.
-Finnaly, it returns the exected result.
+Finnaly, it returns the evaluated result of the math expression as the return value of the operation group.

-In order for you to see the effect of concurrency, the main coroutine observes the event for `idle` event on `$CRTN`, and prints the current time.
+In order for you to see the effect of concurrency, the main coroutine observes the event `idle` on `$CRTN`, and prints the current time continuously.
 The main coroutine also observes the `callState:success` event on the variable representing the child coroutine running in another interpreter instance.
 Once the event reaches, the main coroutine exits with the return value of the concurrent invocation.